axibase/atsd/rule-engine/functions-text.md

   keepBefore(string s, string p) string
 ```
 Removes part of the string `s` that starts with the first occurrence of the given substring `p`.

+If the parameter string `p` is not found, it will return the original string `s` unchanged.

+If the parameter string `p` is a 0-length string, it will return an empty string.

 Example: